CS3099JH2017/cs3099jh/protocols/backend_spec.md

 ```
 If the server does not implement logging it **MUST** report an error "logging_not_enabled" and http error code 501.

 The server must store alongside each message the username of the logged in user who posted the message, and a timestamp that the message was received at.
-The server **MAY** selectively drop log messages (below a certain priority level, or from users who do not have a given privilege, for example) it is recommended that they expose properties to control this (see section on properties).
+The server **MAY** selectively drop log messages (below a certain priority level, or from users who do not have a given privilege, for example) it is recommended that it exposes properties to control this (see section on properties).
 The server **MAY** also implement log roation/expiration.

 If the request was valid and the server supports logging it should respond with an sucessful empty response.

-### retrieving
+### Retrieving
 Clients authorised as a user with the `admin` privilege can access
 ```
 http://backend.endpoint/log?before=<ISO 8601 date time>&after=<ISO 8601 date time>&level=<level>